Pee (South Park): Reception

 In its original American broadcast on November 18, 2009, "Pee" was watched by 2.87 million overall households, according to the Nielsen ratings, making it the most watched cable show of the night.
 It beat the second highest-ranked cable show, Bravo's Top Chef, by about 600,000 households.

 The episode received generally mixed reviews.
 If Magazine writer Carl Cortez, who was critical of the second half of season thirteen, ranked "Pee" as one of the best episodes of the season, and said it included several "classic South Park moments".
 Cortez called it a "wonderfully twisted spoof" of disaster films and called the script "pretty biting stuff ... without being wholly offensive".
 Ramsey Isler of IGN said the emergency staff subplot working on a cure was not "quite perfect parody".
 But he praised Kyle in the ending scene, as well as the way South Park found a new, literal twist on "toilet humor" by featuring rivers and tsunamis of pee.

 Sean O'Neal of The A.V.
 Club said that the episode was overly offensive, rather than an ironic commentary on racism.
 Although O'Neal said previous South Park episodes like "With Apologies to Jesse Jackson" were effective, "Pee" and its references to minority park attendees and the Italian waterpark owner "came off less like ironic racism and more as good, old-fashioned, butter-your-cornbread-with-it racism".
 An airing on August 4, 2017 featured a muffled version of the song.

 Home media

-"Pee", along with the thirteen other episodes from South Parks thirteenth season, was released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 16, 2010.
+"Pee", along with the thirteen other episodes from South Park's thirteenth season, was released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 16, 2010.
 The sets included brief audio commentaries by Parker and Stone for each episode, a collection of deleted scenes, and a special mini-feature Inside Xbox: A Behind-the-Scenes Tour of South Park Studios, which discussed the process behind animating the show with Inside Xbox host Major Nelson.